01 – Cosmos Architecture

 - Lint and validate packages

-Future versions may integrate with nova
+Future versions may integrate with nova.

-6. nova
+6. nova (optional)

 Portable scripting engine using Lua.